 Intrinio provides the total number of pages as part of the initial API call response.
 This means that you can write a loop that will continue to make API calls until you reach the total number of pages.
-This API call, for example, lets you know there are 64 pages of data for this API call:

 In whatever programming language you use, you can use this initial API call to determine how many pages there are.
-Then you need to make calls that include ?page_number=, with a page number at the end, until you hit that number:
+Then you need to make calls that include ?next_page=, with a page number at the end, until you hit that number:

-Usually, making each subsequent API call is handled with a "for" loop.
-It can also be done with a "while loop".
-The logic is that "while" the page number is less than or equal to the total number of pages, repeat the API call and increase the page number by 1.
+Usually, making each subsequent API call is handled with a “for” loop.
+It can also be done with a “while loop.”
+The logic is that “while” the page number is less than or equal to the total number of pages, repeat the API call and increase the page number by 1.